stelcodes/xdg-config/doc/postgres.md

 # Setup
 - `pg_lsclusters` lists all clusters on machine
 - systemd service likely installed on Linux: `sudo systemctl status postgresql`
+- To login as postgres role: `sudo -u postgres psql`

 # Environment
 Commands like `psql` and `pg_ctl` will pick up these env vars: